Cruise sector activation plan

 Tourism NT, in consultation with the Northern Territory tourism industry, is working to capitalise on the growth of the cruise sector through the Northern Territory Cruise Sector Activation Plan 2015-2020.

-The draft plan outlines key areas of focus to grow the cruise sector and maximise the benefits for all Territorians.
+The plan outlines key areas of focus to grow the cruise sector and maximise the benefits for all Territorians.

 The Northern Territory Cruise Sector Activation Plan 2015-2020 also provides the NT Government and industry with a clear direction on the initiatives required to continue to promote the NT as a desirable cruise destination.